Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Generating Functions: A Classical Approach

 \begin{proof} Notice that for $x \in (-1,1)$ the integral in \eqref{G_2}, together with its derivatives with respect to $x$ (of first and second order) and $t$ (of first order), are well-defined.
 Then formula~\eqref{G_2} implies

-Since $\Psi$ is a solution of \eqref{eq_Psi}, we obtain for $x\in (-1, 1)$ that
+Since $\Psi$ is a solution of \eqref{bad1}, we obtain for $x\in (-1, 1)$ that

-Notice that for $x\in (-1, 1)$ and $\phi \in [0, \infty)$ we have that the terms $\phi^2 \Psi(\phi,t) e^{\phi (x-1)} $, $\phi^2 \partial_\phi \Psi(\phi,t) e^{\phi (x-1)}$, $\phi \Psi(\phi,t) e^{\phi (x-1)}$, and $\phi^2 \Psi(\phi,t)(x-1)^2 e^{\phi (x-1)}$ converge to $0$ as $\phi \to +\infty$, for all $t >0$.
+Notice that for $x\in (-1, 1)$ and $\phi \in [0, \infty)$ we have that the terms $\phi^2 \Psi(t,\phi) e^{\phi (x-1)} $, $\phi^2 \partial_\phi \Psi(t,\phi) e^{\phi (x-1)}$, $\phi \Psi(t,\phi) e^{\phi (x-1)}$, and $\phi^2 \Psi(t,\phi)(x-1)^2 e^{\phi (x-1)}$ converge to $0$ as $\phi \to +\infty$, for all $t >0$.
 Hence all boundary terms obtained due to integration by parts vanish.
 Regularity for $G$ follows from \eqref{G_2} and the regularity for $\Psi$. \end{proof}

-Hence in~\eqref{eq_Psi} we recover again equation~(\ref{bad1}), which is formally related to~\eqref{complex1}.
-Despite the singular character of~\eqref{eq_Psi}, which prevents the construction of a classical existence and uniqueness theory, such a theory can be built for equation~\eqref{gfpde}.
+Notice that despite the singular character of~\eqref{bad1}, which prevents the construction of a classical existence and uniqueness theory, such a theory can be built for equation~\eqref{gfpde}.
 We start by defining the weighted Sobolev space $H_\rho^1(-1,1)$ as

 We first state the uniqueness result.